trinity-18/trinity-garden/README.md

 # Parameters
 You can modify the job search parameters in the querystring to suit your needs:

-Change the keyword from "Cybersecurity" to any other field of interest (e.g., "Data Science").
+Change the keyword from "Cybersecurity" to any other field of interest (e.g., "Data Science")

-Page: Adjust the page number for pagination.
+Page: Adjust the page number for pagination

-Pountry: Specify the country (default is the U.S.).
+Pountry: Specify the country (default is the U.S.)

 python
 Copy code